egpennington/LevelMate/README.md

 ## Overview

-**LevelMate** is a web-based application designed to assist users in achieving perfect horizontal alignment when hanging photos, shelves, and other objects.
+**LevelMate** is a web-based mobile app application designed to assist users in achieving perfect horizontal alignment when hanging photos, shelves, and other objects.
 Utilizing the device's accelerometer, LevelMate provides real-time feedback to ensure objects are level, making DIY projects simpler and more precise.

 **Try it now:** [LevelMate](https://levelmate.netlify.app/)